 In order to prepare for the meeting, the tutor will need your text at least 24 hours before the consultation.
 Please let us know if there is anything you find especially difficult.
 Before visiting us,

-- think about what it is you want help with, and if there are specific questions you would like to ask
+- consider what you would like help with, and if there are specific questions you would like to ask

 - read through the instructions for the assignment (if possible, email them to your tutor beforehand or bring them to the meeting)

 - email your text to your tutor no less than 24 hours before your meeting